 One thing we can all agree on: it’s bad news for everyone when wild animals develop a taste for ramen and Snickers.
 Whether it’s an aggressive grizzly bear or an annoying little mouse, properly storing our food away from animals is one of our biggest wilderness responsibilities.

-Ursacks are a popular food storage option for their sweet spot between a hard-sided canister and a flimsy stuff sack.
+Ursacks are a popular food storage option because they hit the sweet spot between a hard-sided canister and a flimsy stuff sack.
 Their bear-resistant model is the best-known, but they actually offer three different models (plus some size and color variations): Ursack Major, Ursack Minor, and Ursack Allmitey.

 Which Ursack should you get?
 The biggest difference is the type of animal they’re designed to keep out: bears, critters, or both.
 There are subtler differences too though, the kind that become apparent only after days or weeks on the trail.